raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 less than ten seconds this is an error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

+This does not mean that a client is forced to keep an idle connection open for ten seconds if it doesn't need that --- a client is free to close an idle connection whenever it chooses --- it means that servers cannot *require* a client to close an idle connection in under ten seconds.

+\[Do we really want this restriction?
+How soon does the client reconnect after tearing down the connection? --SC]

 ## The Keepalive Interval {#keepalivetimer}

 The purpose of the keepalive interval is to manage the generation of